14 Animals With More Than 2 Eyes

 Photo by Pixabay

-They normally have eight eyes, just like scorpions.
-Some merely have six, while others have as many as 12.
-However, most spiders have superior vision, unlike scorpions.
+Spiders normally have eight eyes, like scorpions.
+Some have merely six, while others have as many as 12.
+However, unlike scorpions, most spiders have superior vision.

-Their eyes produce images of the things they are looking at, and they are extremely sensitive to light and movement.
+Their eyes produce images of what they are looking at, and they are extremely sensitive to light and movement.

 They have a fantastic perspective of their environment thanks to their numerous eyes.